-To test whether these motivation-related signals in ACC are required for learning, we expressed the inhibitory opsin stGtACR2 bilaterally in ACC and delivered light selectively when the mouse received R or N cues, for the first 6 days ("early") or last 4 days ("late") of training (Figure 2F-G ⊂, S2H ⊂).
-We found that early ACC inhibition prevented mice from learning to run out of N cues, even though they still learned to suppress their lick rates (Figure 2G ⊂, S2G ⊂).
-Late ACC inhibition had no effect on speed or lick rate behavior, as mice continued to run out during N cues while inhibition occurred, suggesting ACC activity does not broadly suppress speed (Figure S2H ⊂).
+To test whether these motivation-related signals in ACC are required for learning, we expressed the inhibitory opsin stGtACR2 bilaterally in ACC and delivered light selectively when the mouse received R or N cues, for the first 6 days ("early") or last 4 days ("late") of training (Figure 2F-G, S2H).
+We found that early ACC inhibition prevented mice from learning to run out of N cues, even though they still learned to suppress their lick rates (Figure 2G, S2G).
+Late ACC inhibition had no effect on speed or lick rate behavior, as mice continued to run out during N cues while inhibition occurred, suggesting ACC activity does not broadly suppress speed (Figure S2H).
 All together, we identified an extended motivation signal in ACC that is required for learning and reward maximization.

-Neural activity in orbitofrontal projections

-ramps until rewards are reached

-The ACC receives projections from disparate regions across the brain that could facilitate the integration of value, internal state, and multisensory information, so we sought to identify how afferent projections may convey motivational signals to ACC during learning29C.
-We injected rgAAV-hSyn-Cre into ACC and injected cre-dependent GCaMP6f in the orbitofrontal cortex (OFC), anteromedial thalamus (AM), basolateral amygdala (BLA), locus coeruleus (LC), and implanted optical fibers above each region to record neural activity during learning in this task30C.
-(Figure 3AC.).
-We first characterized whether the previously observed ACC neural responses during reward delivery and trial initiations were present in any of the inputs to ACC (Figure S3AC.).
-We found that even before learning all projections responded significantly to rewards, and most (OFC{ACC}, AM{ACC}, and LC{ACC}) increased their activity in anticipation of trial initiations (Figure S3AC.).
+Neural activity in orbitofrontal projections ramps until rewards are reached rgAAV-hSyn-Cre into ACC and injected cre-dependent GCaMP6f in the orbitofrontal cortex (OFC), anteromedial thalamus (AM), basolateral amygdala (BLA), locus coeruleus (LC), and implanted optical fibers above each region to record neural activity during learning in this task30 (Figure 3A).
+We first characterized whether the previously observed ACC neural responses during reward delivery and trial initiations were present in any of the inputs to ACC (Figure S3A).
+We found that even before learning all projections responded significantly to rewards, and most (OFC{ACC}, AM{ACC}, and LC{ACC}) increased their activity in anticipation of trial initiations (Figure S3A).
 Thus, motivation-related signals were broadly present in various projections to ACC.